EvanBeal/EnchilADAs/index.md

 To get an idea of the effect of those different features on food purchase diversity (the richness feature being the median income per household of the area), we can analyze the results obtained with a linear regression analysis.
 This technique allows to observe the linear relationship between the features, as well as how precisely the food purchase diversity values can be predicted using one or a combination of features.

-This is what is represented with the following.
+This is what is represented with the following plot.
 It allows to observe the results of a linear regression between the food purchase diversity and the selected features.
 The scatter plot allows to get a first sense on how well the given features can predict this diversity feature and the bar plot allows to assess statistically the results observed with the coefficient of determination of the model.
 This value is equal to one if a perfect linear relationship exists between the features.

 #### Linear Regression
 {% include reg_plot.html %}

 By testing the different combinations of features we can observe that the food purchase diversity is best predicted when using all the different features considered.
-Looking at the features individually, it can be seen that the median income feature allows to obtain the best prediction results, followed by the ethnicity diversity feature.
+Looking at the features individually, it can be seen that the median income feature allows to obtain the best prediction results, followed by the ethnic diversity feature.
 This is interesting as it suggests that the diversity of ethnicity is a feature with a great linear relationship with the food purchase diversity but not the greatest relationship.
 That's why we need to consider those additional socio-economic factors to not conduct misleading interpretations of the results observed.

 Now that we have observed that a linear relationship exists between the food purchase diversity and median income, employment rate, age and ethnicity diversity, let's look at how those features interact together.
-With the following plot you can indeed see for example if the population of the richest areas of London will tend to buy products from many different food categories and if the inhabitants represent many different ethnicities or not.
+With the following plot you can indeed observe some interactions and see for example if the population of the richest areas of London will tend to buy products from many different food categories and if the inhabitants represent many different ethnicities or not.

 #### How those features are linked together
 {% include rich_employ_age_hit_hethn.html %}

 Really interesting results can be visualized with the richness feature.
 Indeed, it appears that the different categories of areas in term of median income per household are quite similarly distributed into the two diversity features.
 Recalling that a confounder is a variable that influences the two features for which we aim to identify a causality link, causing a wrong association, this is exactly what we observe with the richness feature, which explain why it's of great importance to consider those confounders into the causality analysis.

-### Causality between ethnicities diversity and food categories purchased diversity
+### Causality between ethnic diversity and food categories purchased diversity
 To remove the effect of the confounders and establish a causality link between features, we have used a method called Generalized Propensity Score (GPS) matching.
 This method allows to compare areas that appear to be quite similar except for the two features for which we aim to determine if a causality link exists.
 By comparing such areas together, it reduces the effect of the other features (potential confounders) on the causality link we look at.

-Therefore, to determine if some causality exists between ethnicities diversity and food categories purchased diversity, we used this approach and consider the most correlated features to the food categories purchased diversity as potential confounders.
+Therefore, to determine if some causality exists between the ethnic diversity and the food categories purchased diversity, we used this approach and consider the most correlated features to the food categories purchased diversity as potential confounders.
 Eventually, to assess the causality between the two features of interest and its significativity, we used a metric based on the 95% confidence interval of the causal curve obtained after the GPS matching.
 The more positive the feature, the more significant is the causality effect.

 The results obtained with this approach suggest that ethnic diversity indeed has an effect on food product categories diversity.

 But is it the only feature with such an effect?

 Well, to determine this, we performed this process on all the features correlated to the food product categories diversity.
 The results are displayed in the following table where the features have been ranked by their absolute correlation with the food product categories diversity.
-The different information present on this table are the name of the feature, its correlation value, its causality significance value and their ranking for those different values.
+The different information present on this table are the name of the features, their correlation value, their causality significance value and their ranking for those different values.
 The difference in rank is computed by doing the rank of the correlation - the rank of the causality significance.
 It allows to observe that a high correlation does not necessarily mean that there will be a causality link between the variables.
-Eventually, the feature for which no causal effect has been observed appears in pink.
+Eventually, the features for which no causal effect have been observed appear in pink.

 {% include corr_caus_rank.html %}